 Apple earned its first Oscar nominations this year (Wolfwalkers for Animated Feature and Greyhound for Sound).
 It paid a stunning $25M for Sian Heder’s Sundance 2021 hit CODA but the barely two-year old studio, while no indie, is choosing to release the film on Apple TV+ in August, a traditional dead zone for releases and meaning it’s skipping festivals where it could easily sweep up audience wins.
 They’ve been cagey on a theatrical distribution of the film (although it must, the rules of last season were an exception due to COVID) but it seems like a no-brainer to drop this at Telluride and Toronto and give it an October or November release instead.
 Especially after its unprecedented quadruple wins at Sundance: the Audience Award, Directing, Grand Jury Prize and Ensemble.
 Instead of following Netflix’s path they should be forging their own.

 Speaking of, what to do about Netflix?
 Once again, the world’s biggest streamer aimed for Best Picture domination and once again only managed two nominees last season and fell short big time with wins in the top categories.
-This year, they again have a huge slate: Blonde, Bruised, Don’t Look Up, The Harder They Fall, The Hand of God, Passing, tick, tick…Boom! and the Untitled Nora Fingscheidt with Sandra Bullock aka Unforgiven.
+This year, they again have a huge slate: Blonde, Bruised, Don’t Look Up, The Harder They Fall, The Hand of God, Passing, The Power of the Dog, tick, tick…Boom! and the Untitled Nora Fingscheidt with Sandra Bullock aka Unforgiven.
 And we’re only in May.
 Who knows what they might pick up through Cannes, Telluride, Venice and TIFF.
 Netflix’s big failure in the last few years as they started to become an Oscar force has been backing the wrong horses.
 As a progressive force in how we watch movies, they’ve been surprisingly conservative and traditional in their choices of what to prioritize.
 That may get them nominations, but it’s not going to get them the wins they crave.

 Another big question is Cannes.
 Normally in May, we’d have the lineup for the French fest by now and be able to make some educated guesses on non-English language contenders as well as big studio films ready to make a debut.
 With this year being in July we won’t know for another month the full lineup but we know that Wes Anderson’s The French Dispatch will be there from reigning Best Picture studio Searchlight Pictures, Carax’s Annette and Asghar Farhadi’s A Hero from Amazon.
 Many have already begun to peg Farhadi as this year’s most likely ‘non-American’ director contender in the vein of Paweł Pawlikowski and Thomas Vinterberg.
 Makes sense for the Iranian director who’s helmed two Foreign Language Film (as it was known at the time) Oscar winners: A Separation and The Salesman.